dhinedh/mansarafoods/MANSARA_README.md

 4. Log out and log back in
 5. Access the admin panel at `/admin`

+### User Account Features

+**User Account Page** (`/account`)
+- View personal profile information (name, email, phone)
+- Edit profile by clicking the edit icon
+- Update name and phone number
+- View complete order history
+- Track order status in real-time
+- Check order amounts and payment status
+- Logout option on sidebar

 ### Using the Admin Panel

+To access the admin panel, you need an admin account.
+Admin login is separate from customer login.

+**How to Login as Admin:**

+1. Go to `/login`
+2. Click the **Admin** tab (instead of Customer)
+3. Enter admin email and password
+4. You'll be redirected to `/admin` dashboard
+5. Only accounts with admin privileges can access the admin panel

 **Dashboard** (`/admin`)
 - View key business metrics at a glance